Lim Hwee Hua: Political career

-Lim was elected as a Member of Parliament (MP) for Marine Parade GRC at both 1997 general election and the 2001 general election.
-From 1 April 2002 to 11 August 2004, she was the Deputy Speaker of Parliament and Chairman of the Public Accounts Committee.
+Lim made her political debut in Marine Parade GRC at the 1997 general election as part of a six-member PAP team, which won in a walkover; she became the MP for the Serangoon division.
+In the 2001 general election, she remained in the GRC as part of a six-member team, experiencing a second walkover.
+From 1 April 2002 to 11 August 2004, she was the Deputy Speaker of Parliament and Chairperson of the Public Accounts Committee.
 Lim was appointed the Minister of State for Finance and Transport on 12 August 2004.

-At the 2006 general election, Lim contested in Aljunied GRC and was elected along with George Yeo, Cynthia Phua, Yeo Guat Kwang and Zainul Abidin Bin Mohamed Rasheed.
+At the 2006 general election, after her Serangoon division was shifted to Aljunied GRC, Lim contested in said GRC as part of a five-member PAP team; they defeated the Workers' Party (WP) with 56.09% of the vote.
 She was promoted to Senior Minister of State for Finance and Transport on 1 April 2008.

 On 1 April 2009, Lim become the first woman to serve in Singapore's Cabinet when she was made a Minister in the Prime Minister's Office, Second Minister for Finance and Second Minister for Transport.

 Between 2002 and 2011, Lim was a member of the Central Executive Committee of the PAP, and the Chairman of the party's Women's Wing.
 She was inducted into the Singapore Council of Women's Organisation (SCWO) Hall of Fame on 31 March 2010, and she received the Her World Woman of the Year Award on 23 April 2010.

-Lim contested the 2011 general election in Aljunied GRC, but her team (led by George Yeo) was defeated by the team fielded by the Workers' Party (WP) led by its Secretary-General Low Thia Khiang.
-She subsequently stepped down from the Central Executive Committee of the PAP, and announced that she was retiring from politics and would not be contesting the next general election, saying she was surprised by the depth of resentment felt by citizens towards the government.
+In the 2011 general election, Lim led the PAP team for Aljunied GRC alongside fellow minister George Yeo, but lost to the WP with 45.28% of the vote.
+She subsequently stepped down from the Central Executive Committee (CEC) of the PAP and announced her retirement from politics, saying she was surprised by the depth of resentment felt by citizens towards the government.

 Post-political career

 Following her retirement from politics, Lim was appointed Non-Executive Director at Jardine Cycle & Carriage in July 2011.
 In October 2011, Lim was appointed as a senior advisor at Kohlberg Kravis Roberts.
 In November 2011, Lim was appointed Independent Non-Executive Director on the Global Advisory Council at Ernst & Young.
+She published a book, Government In Business: Friend Or Foe?, with the Straits Times Press in 2013.
 She had also served as Honorary Chairman of the Securities Investors Association Singapore between 2013 and 2017.

-She published a book, Government In Business: Friend Or Foe?, with the Straits Times Press in 2013.